 Slow Streets: Slowing traffic is a huge public safety issue.
 At 40 mph, someone struck by a car has a 90% chance of dying.
 At 20 mph, they have a 90% chance of living.
 Children and the elderly are most vulnerable; impoverished people are almost as vulnerable, as they are more likely to be walking if they cannot afford a car.

-Rear Lanes: Wanda and I are developing strategies for inserting rear lanes in places that do not have them because they are so important to the character of the street.
+Rear Lanes: Wanda and I are developing strategies for inserting alleys and rear lanes in places that do not have them because they are so important to the character of the street.
 A rear lane (“alley,” in the most urban places) is the utility entrance to a home or other structure, allowing the street to be more appealing.

 Walk Appeal: There is no more important factor to the economic health, environmental health, and public heath of a neighborhood than Walk Appeal.
 And Walk Appeal is achieved primarily in the frontages, which is the smallest part of the urbanism: from the back of curb to the front of the building.
 Some Walk Appeal techniques can be achieved at very low cost as a weekend project.

-There are many more patterns of tactical thoroughfare recovery that are beyond the scope of this document to describe
+There are many more patterns of tactical thoroughfare recovery that are beyond the scope of this document to describe but more is available at the Tactical Urbanism initiative page.

 The economic recovery of a place tends to be more robust if there are more neighbors nearby to support neighborhood businesses.
 There are many ways of inviting more people to join the neighborhood.
+This is a cottage court at New Town at St. Charles, near St. Louis, designed from the beginning to be a highly affordable place.

 Most recovering places have been desiccated by suburban zoning codes, removing many residents in the rush to create all-single-family districts.
 This doesn’t just make the place more bland, but reduces the chances of success of neighborhood businesses because there are fewer potential customers nearby.